souvik-2003/HP_DATA_SCIENCE_PROJECT/README.md

 - **Storage**: 5GB+ free space (for large datasets)
 - **OS**: Windows 10, macOS 10.14, Ubuntu 18.04 or later

-💬 For questions, suggestions, or performance optimization tips—open an Issue or contact: psouvikdutta10@gmail.com!
+💬 For questions, suggestions, or performance optimization tips—open an Issue or contact: psouvikdutta10@gmail.com(SOUVIK DUTTA)!

 ---